colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-lists.md

 sidebar_position: 160
 ---

-# Functions for lists
+# Formulas for lists

-When you have a list, you can apply some functions that are specific to working with lists.
+When you have a list, you can apply some formulas that are specific to working with lists.
 Here are some:

 ## abs